 SANGRON: When he left, we stole a bunch of cases.
-We had to throw some out because some of his wet pelos (Pronounced in Spanish, peh-lohs) had fallen on them.
-Who wants hair on candy?
+We had to throw some out because some of his wet hair had fallen on them.
+(Shudders) Who wants candy with hair covered in drool?
 Yuk!

 (Holding a small bouquet of red rose lollipops) In fact, Judge, I brought some clean ones for you and the jury.
 They're delicious!